mbednarek360/SwiftCrypt/README.md

 ##### SwiftCrypt is a command line based program, no gui is currently available.

 ---
-To install, download and run install.sh.
+To install, clone the repo and run install.sh.
 You must run this script as root to work.

 `sudo sh install.sh`